typetools/jdk/README.md

 Push and wait for CI to pass.

+DO NOT squash-and-merge the pull request.
+Both the jdk and jdk21u repositories need to be merged, retaining history.

 ## Design

 The goal of this repository is to write Checker Framework annotations in